fbpx

 I usually don’t carry a travel neck pillow, but I felt the need from my past experiences, especially on the bus.

-One significant barrier I faced while traveling on the night bus; a good sleep didn’t come.
+One significant barrier I faced while traveling on the night bus was that a good sleep didn’t come.
 Even though I pretend to be sleeping, sound sleep doesn’t come.
-Additionally, the neck movements worry me when the bus takes zig-zag turns on the mountain.
+The neck movements worry me when the bus takes zig-zag turns on the mountain.

-So, carrying a travel neck pillow might solve the problems while journeying, so you can consider that.
+Carrying a travel neck pillow might solve the problems while traveling, so you can consider that.

 9. Umbrella